xvik/dropwizard-guicey/src/doc/docs/getting-started.md

 }
 ```

-Guicey will recognize all 3 bindings and register extensions.
+Guicey will recognize all (3) bindings and register extensions.
 The difference with classpath scan
 or manual declaration is only that guicey will not declare default bindings for extensions
 (by default, guicey creates untargetted bindings for all extensions: `bind(Extension.class)`).

+!!! tip
+    One extension may be found by classpath scan, declared manually and in binding,
+    but it would still be considered as single registration (with existing binding).

 ## Possible extensions

-Guicey can recognize and install
+Guicey can recognize and install:

 * Dropwizard [tasks](installers/task.md)
 * Dropwizard [managed objects](installers/managed.md)